Edem-okure/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Hello Ubuntu: command to print "hello, world" to a standard output
+# Hello Ubuntu: command to print "hello, world" to a standard output
+# printing a smiley face on the standard output